 Maryland Easy Chair

 This Maryland piece dates to about 1780 and is not only one of the most significant items in Historic Annapolis’s collection, but in the American decorative arts field as a whole.
-The extraordinary survival of its original upholstery (the beige linen) warranted an in-depth forensic study of the piece by the upholstery conservators at the Society for the Preservation of New England Antiquities.
+The extraordinary survival of its original upholstery (the beige linen) warranted an in-depth forensic study of the piece by the upholstery conservators at Historic New England.

 Over the course of more than two centuries, the vast majority of easy chairs from this period have had their under linens stripped off (often along with the materials they were stuffed with) and replaced with a fitted “show” fabric.
 The study of this particular chair, with many of its original materials intact, gave scholars new insight into early construction techniques.
 Close analysis of this mahogany chair found the under linen, webbing, dried grass, horsehair, and rose-head iron tacks to be original to its first construction.
 All these materials (and some strange eighteenth-century detritus that was found inside the chair during conservation!) are on display alongside the chair.